-We meditate to train ourselves to be present with whatever unfolds in the senses instead of being caught up in the thinking mind that tears us away from the immediacy of lived experience.
-As energy flows into and within our ears (sounds), eyes (forms), nose (aromas), tongue (taste), body (touch, emotions, sexuality), and mind (thoughts), it brings the world alive in our experience.
+We pay attention to whatever unfolds in the senses before conceptual proliferation tears us away from the present moment.
+As energy flows into and within our ears (sounds), eyes (forms), nose (aromas), tongue (taste), body (touch, emotions, sexuality) and mind (thoughts), we cultivate presence with all the wildness blossoming in the senses.

-The Insight Meditation tradition provides a way for becoming present with whatever unfolds in the senses instead of being caught up in the thinking mind that tears us away from the immediacy of lived experience.
+The Insight Meditation tradition provides us with a path for becoming present with whatever unfolds in the senses instead of being torn away from the present by conceptual proliferation.